Lu-tju/UAV_Simulator/readme.md

 # UAV Simulator

-This repo is cloned from https://github.com/HKUST-Aerial-Robotics/Fast-Planner
+This repo is modified from https://github.com/HKUST-Aerial-Robotics/Fast-Planner

 Use:
 ```bash